Bourne Bridge railway station

 Bourne Bridge railway station served Little Abington, Great Abington, Pampisford and Babraham in Cambridgeshire.
-It closed in 1851, along with its line, which was one of the earliest line closures in England.
+It was closed in 1851, along with its line, which was one of the earliest line closures in England.

 The site of the station was taken over for the construction of the Railway Inn public house.
 It is believed that the abandoned station was reconstructed around ten years after closure when it reopened as an inn to capitalise on the newly opened Pampisford railway station.
 What is more, it appears that approximately one-quarter to one-third of the inn comprised the actual brickwork of the station.